-If you want to walk at Commencement but are unsure of your senior standing please contact your House office or contact the Registrar directly.
+If you want to walk at Commencement but are unsure of your senior standing please contact your House Administrator or Allston Burr Resident Dean or contact the Registrar directly.

 12. What if I need to invite family or friends from overseas who may require a visa?

 For family, relatives, and friends to visit you in the U.S., they will most likely need to apply for a tourist visa.
 The actual process may vary widely by region and country.
 For more information about the specifics of this process, please visit the Harvard International Office website.
-If your family members or friends require invitation letters for this process, please reach out directly to your House office.
+If your family members or friends require invitation letters for this process, please reach out directly to your Allston Burr Resident Dean.

 13. Do family members under 5 years old need to pay for or need tickets to events?